Heinz96/Python_Project/README.md

 Project for the Python class

 This program will launch the website from your local-host, and allow to price simple put, calls and autocalls and keep a price history.
+We used Flask as the server and mongodb as the database, mongodb being connected remotely through mongo atlas.

 ## How to install